 And Louisiana is the BIRTHPLACE of the HUMAN Rights Movement.

-After all, it was the Comité des Citoyens who orchestrated Plessy v.
+Louisiana is where the Comité des Citoyens orchestrated Plessy v.
 Ferguson, the landmark case that eventually paved the way for the success of Brown v. the Board of Education.

 Comité des Citoyens was also the precursor to the Niagara Movement, which would later serve as the foundation upon which the NAACP was built.